Generating Sentences by Editing Prototypes: Introduction

 We train the neural editor by maximizing an approximation to the generative model's log-likelihood.
 This objective is a sum over lexically-similar sentence pairs in the training set, which we can scalably approximate using locality sensitive hashing.
 We also show empirically that most lexically similar sentences are also semantically similar, thereby endowing the neural editor with additional semantic structure.
 For example, we can use the neural editor to perform a random walk from a seed sentence to traverse semantic space.

-We compare our prototype-then-edit model against approaches which generate from scratch on two fronts: language generation quality and semantic properties.
+We compare our prototype-then-edit model to approaches that generate from scratch on both language generation quality and semantic properties.
 For the former, our model generates higher quality generations according to human evaluations, and improves perplexity by 13 points on the Yelp corpus and 7 points on the One Billion Word Benchmark.
 For the latter, we show that latent edit vectors outperform standard sentence variational autoencoders \cite{bowman2016continuous} on semantic similarity, locally-controlled text generation, and a sentence analogy task.